-The LAS Professional Service Award aims to recognise LAS members who demonstrate outstanding leadership and commitment to the library profession.
+The LAS – APBSLG (SG) Professional Service Award aims to recognise LAS members who demonstrate outstanding leadership and commitment to the library profession.

-- An active LAS personal member working in the library profession with at least 5 years experience
+- Active LAS personal member working in the library profession with more than 5 years experience;

-- Has made significant contributions to the profession over a period of time.
+- Made significant contributions to the profession over a period of time.

 Council and LAS Award Panel are eligible to submit nominations for deliberation.